go-distributed/epaxos/README.md

 Contact
 ------
-Send your questions and advices to *epaxos-dev@googlegroups.com*
+Send your questions or advices to *epaxos-dev@googlegroups.com*